 If your child's asthma is triggered or worsened by allergies, your child might benefit from allergy treatment, such as the following, as well:

-- Allergy medications.
+- Allergy medicines.
 These include oral and nasal spray antihistamines and decongestants as well as corticosteroid, cromolyn and ipratropium nasal sprays.

-- Allergy shots (immunotherapy).
-Immunotherapy injections are generally given once a week for a few months, then once a month for a period of three to five years.
+- Allergy shots, also called immunotherapy.
+Immunotherapy injections are generally given once a week for a few months, then once a month for a period of 3 to 5 years.
 Over time, they gradually reduce your child's immune system reaction to specific allergens.

-Long-term asthma control medications such as inhaled corticosteroids are the cornerstone of asthma treatment.
-These medications keep asthma under control and make it less likely that your child will have an asthma attack.
+Long-term asthma control medicines such as inhaled corticosteroids are the cornerstone of asthma treatment.
+These medicines keep asthma under control and make it less likely that your child will have an asthma attack.

-If your child does have an asthma flare-up, a quick-relief (rescue) inhaler can ease symptoms right away.
-But if long-term control medications are working properly, your child shouldn't need to use a quick-relief inhaler very often.
+If your child does have an asthma flare-up, a quick-relief, also called rescue, inhaler can ease symptoms right away.
+But if long-term control medicines are working properly, your child shouldn't need to use a quick-relief inhaler very often.

 Keep a record of how many puffs your child uses each week.
-If he or she frequently needs to use a quick-relief inhaler, take your child to see the doctor.
-You probably need to adjust the long-term control medication.
+If your child frequently needs to use a quick-relief inhaler, see a health care provider.
+You'll probably need to adjust your child's long-term control medicine.

-Inhaled short- and long-term control medications are used by inhaling a measured dose of medication.
+Inhaled short- and long-term control medicines are used by inhaling a measured dose of medicine.

 - Older children and teens might use a small, hand-held device called a pressurized metered dose inhaler or an inhaler that releases a fine powder.

-- Infants and toddlers need to use a face mask attached to a metered dose inhaler or a nebulizer to get the correct amount of medication.
+- Infants and toddlers need to use a face mask attached to a metered dose inhaler or a nebulizer to get the correct amount of medicine.

 Asthma action plan

-Work with your child's doctor to create a written asthma action plan.
+Work with your child's health care provider to create a written asthma action plan.
 This can be an important part of treatment, especially if your child has severe asthma.
 An asthma action plan can help you and your child:

-- Recognize when you need to adjust long-term control medications
+- Recognize when you need to adjust long-term control medicines.

-- Know when to call a doctor or seek emergency help
+- Know when to call a health care provider or seek emergency help.

-Children who have enough coordination and understanding might use a hand-held device to measure how well they can breathe (peak flow meter).
+Children who have enough coordination and understanding might use a hand-held device to measure how well they can breathe.
+This device is called a peak flow meter.
 A written asthma action plan can help you and your child remember what to do when peak flow measurements reach a certain level.

-The action plan might use peak flow measurements and symptoms to categorize your child's asthma into zones, such as the green zone, yellow zone and red zone.
-These zones correspond to well-controlled symptoms, somewhat-controlled symptoms and poorly controlled symptoms.
+The action plan might use peak flow measurements and symptoms to categorize your child's asthma into zones, such as a green zone, a yellow zone and a red zone.
+These zones correspond to well-controlled symptoms, partly controlled symptoms and poorly controlled symptoms.
 This makes tracking your child's asthma easier.

 Your child's symptoms and triggers are likely to change over time.
-You'll need to observe symptoms and work with the doctor to adjust medications as needed.
+Observe symptoms and work with your child's health care provider to adjust medicines as needed.

-If your child's symptoms are completely controlled for a time, your child's doctor might recommend lowering doses or stopping asthma medications (step-down treatment).
-If your child's asthma isn't as well-controlled, the doctor might want to increase, change or add medications (step-up treatment).
+If your child's symptoms are completely controlled for a time, your child's provider might recommend lowering doses or stopping asthma medicines.
+This is known as step-down treatment.
+If your child's asthma isn't as well controlled, the provider might want to increase, change or add medicines.
+This is known as step-up treatment.